 About the Program

-Journalists will spend five days each in two countries on Russia’s periphery that are countering state-sponsored campaigns of mis/disinformation meant to destabilize democratic systems, sow distrust among allies and undermine economies.
+Journalists will spend five days in the Czech Republic and three days in Latvia - two countries on Russia’s periphery that are countering state-sponsored campaigns of mis/disinformation meant to destabilize democratic systems, sow distrust among allies and undermine economies.

 Modeled after the Reporting Tour for Egyptian Journalists in South Korea and Japan, participants will be placed in a region that is probably the world’s first battleground in ongoing hybrid warfare.
 They will meet with journalists, researchers, policy experts and public officials who have a special interest in combating and informing others about the struggle against mis/disinformation.